bakgaard/Stories/AdrexTheEngineer/Chapter3.md

 "The thick one" Victoria said with a good amount of confidence.

-*Wait, the less to burn, the faster it can burn?* Adrex thought to himself, just before Smearchuckle took two candles, and held them to each row.
+*Wait, the less to burn, the faster it can burn?* Adrex thought to himself, just before Smearchuckle took two candles, and held one to each row.
 It went rather fast, and the light was very bright - brightest from the thick row - but when the two rows faded, it was simultaneously.

 This was unexpected for both Adrex and Victoria.